Jane H. Kesson School Concert Program

 About Jane H. Kesson

-Jane H. Kesson (1926-2017) was a Philadelphia Orchestra patron since the age of 12.
+Jane H. Kesson (1926–2017) was a Philadelphia Orchestra patron since the age of 12.
 She went on to become a music educator for 45 years, teaching grades K-12 in public schools.
 During her career, and even in retirement, she brought hundreds of students to Orchestra concerts each year.
-In recognition of her extraordinary bequest, in October 2018 the Orchestra renamed its School Concert Program in honor of Miss Kesson.
+In recognition of her extraordinary bequest, the Orchestra renamed its School Concert Program in honor of Miss Kesson in October 2018.

-School Concerts are funded in part by the Annenberg Foundation, the Julius and Ray Charlestein Foundation in memory of Morton and Malvina Charlestein, the Connelly Foundation, the Dolfinger-McMahon Foundation, the Christian Humann Foundation, the Billy Joel Fund for Music Education, Lincoln Financial Group Foundation, the Christian R. and Mary F. Lindback Foundation, the Ethel Sergeant Clark Smith Memorial Fund, the Volunteer Committees for The Philadelphia Orchestra, and an anonymous donor.
+The Jane H. Kesson School Concert Program is funded in part by the Annenberg Foundation, the Stan and Jan Berenstain Healthy Kids Foundation,the Julius and Ray Charlestein Foundation in memory of Morton and Malvina Charlestein, the Connelly Foundation, the Dolfinger-McMahon Foundation, the Christian Humann Foundation, the Billy Joel Fund for Music Education, Lincoln Financial Group Foundation, the Christian R. and Mary F. Lindback Foundation, the Ethel Sergeant Clark Smith Memorial Fund, the Volunteer Committees for The Philadelphia Orchestra, and an anonymous donor.

 The Philadelphia Orchestra has a strict policy regarding the cancellation of concerts due to inclement weather.
 To cancel a performance, the Orchestra requires that the City of Philadelphia declare a state of emergency, not just a snow emergency.
 The Orchestra also has a strict no-refund policy.
 However, all available measures will be taken to reschedule any missed performances due to weather.
 Refer to the Frequently Asked Questions for Educators for more information.
 Thank you for your understanding.